 - Up to $50,000 per violation if the victim is an elderly person.

-Current law exempts manufactured homes from sales and use tax.
-The bill adds tiny homes to this exemption.
+Colorado law exempts manufactured homes from sales and use tax.
+The act adds tiny homes to this exemption.
 Tiny homes are classified as residential improvements for the purpose of property tax, which means the landowner will pay the lower residential tax rates on land that has a tiny home.